trisha98765/Task-Scheduler-Project/README.md

  * We found this project interesting because many people - especially college students - need help managing their list of things to do.
 The high level of customization with the task lists is an extra challenge for us and should be a good opportunity to grow our skills individually and as a team.
  > What languages/tools/technologies do you plan to use?
  * We will be doing this project in C++
- * Git, GitHub, Vim, CMake, Google Test, Command Line Compilation, and Linux File System.
+ * Tools: Git, GitHub, Vim, CMake, Google Test, Command Line Compilation, and Linux File System.
  > What will be the input/output of your project?
  * Inputs:
- >   * allowing the user to name different lists for tasks, enter, edit, set a priority level, enter a description and delete tasks.
+    * allowing the user to name different lists for tasks, enter, edit, set a priority level, enter a description and delete tasks.
 This will be done by presenting a menu to the user.
  * Output:
- >   * printing the tasks, which could be in progress, completed, sorted by completion time or sorted by priority.
+    * printing the tasks, which could be in progress, completed, sorted by completion time or sorted by priority.
 Thes options will also be presented through a menu.
  > What are the features that the project provides?
  * Some other features of our project include the ability to undo the deletion of a task and finding a specific task.
  * We intend to have 5 files: `main.cpp`, `task.cpp`, `taskList.cpp`, `task.h`, `taskList.h`.